Cleveland County Astronomical Society And The First Observing Site: Polkville Airstrip July 1986 Celebrating 40 Years As Of July 2026

 Also Tom Lorenzin (to my left) Astronomy writer and author of “1000+ The Amateur Astronomer’s Field Guide…”

-Below: John Dobson the inventor of the Dobsonian telescope would visit the CCAS during the 90’s.
+Below: John Dobson the inventor of the Dobsonian telescope would visit the CCAS during the 90’s

-James Mullaney, astronomy writer and author, former Sky & Telescope editor, research astronomer at the Allegheny Observatory, using the famous 23-inch refractor.
+James Mullaney, astronomy writer and author, former Sky & Telescope editor, former DuPont planetarium director.
 Jim would give a presentation to the CCAS on a Saturday afternoon in November 1995.
 He would give another presentation to the club at the Thursday night club meeting at the Williams Observatory.
 Later that evening we would have dinner with both Jim and his wife Sharon.
+Jim was honored with the naming of an asteroid in 2025.